5th Annual National Aboriginal Physical Activity Conference

 The Aboriginal Physical Activity & Cultural Circle is hosting the conference to provide a networking and education opportunity.
 In addition there will be also a tradeshow for Aboriginal organizations and mainstream businesses to share their services and products.

-APACC is soliciting session proposals for the 2016 National Aboriginal Physical Activity Conference, to be held April 28th & 29th, 2016, at Langara College, in Vancouver BC.
+APACC is soliciting session proposals for the 2017 National Aboriginal Physical Activity Conference, to be held May 11-13 2017, at University of Guelph in Guelph, Ontario.
 This is an opportunity to share effective models, policies, research, “hands on” workshops and information and provide your community with insights and best practices solving many of the issues confronted by Aboriginal communities.
 Please consider contributing a session!

 The National Aboriginal Physical Activity Conference is an interactive experience designed for people involved in promoting physical activity.
 We are looking for presentations covering physical activity, sports and recreation, fitness, traditional activities, leadership, various educational “how to” presentations and prevention of various issues that effect our Aboriginal communities rural and urban.
 We are particularly interested in “hands on’ presentations/workshops and research work.
 There's sure to be something to share and learn!